 The above roles may be combined in limited scope, modified or denied trusted clause.
-Duties and roles combination could not lead to combination of security inspector role with system administrator or operator, and audit inspector role with security inspector, registration inspector, system administrator or operator.
+Duties and roles combination could not lead to combination of security inspector role with system administrator or operator, and audit inspector role with security inspector, registration inspector, identity verification inspector, system administrator or operator.